• Skip to primary navigation

 Instructions

-• Sift icing sugar to free from lumps.
+• Sift powdered sugar to free from lumps.
 Set aside.

-• In a clean bowl, beat cream cheese (using a paddle attachment) until it is smooth and creamy (and no longer clumpy).
-Add in ⅓ of the icing sugar, a little at time, beating well after each addition.
+• In a separate bowl, beat cream cheese (using a paddle attachment) until it is smooth and creamy (and no longer clumpy).
+Add in ⅓ of the powdered sugar, a little at time, beating well after each addition.

-• Add in the mint extract and continue beating.
-Add the remaining icing sugar in small batches and mix until all the sugar has been incorporated into the cream cheese mixture.
+• Add in the peppermint extract and continue beating.
+Add the remaining powdered sugar in small batches and mix until all the sugar has been incorporated into the cream cheese mixture.

 • Add food coloring if you wish at this stage and mix until the color is well distributed.

-• Roll the mint mixture into long strips and cut them into equal intervals.
-Flatten the mints and shape them into squares by pressing the sides flat with your fingers.
-If the mixture is too soft for rolling or shaping, dust it with icing sugar.
+• Flatten the mints and shape them into squares by pressing the sides flat with your fingers.
+If the mixture is too soft for rolling or shaping, dust it with powdered sugar.

 • Lay the shaped mints on a parchment lined tray and let them set overnight.
 Turn the mints over and continue to let them dry another day before storing them in a candy jar.